 A Nativity for the Holidays

 Since the whole reason we have Christmas is the birthday of Jesus, it is only natural to include a nativity.
-Often this is found beneath the Christmas tree, but a nativity also can be used on a special table or on a chest of drawers or cabinet.
+Often this is found beneath the Christmas tree, but a nativity also can be used on a special table or on a chest of drawers, a buffet or a cabinet.

 Wreaths that are made of natural materials or even those that look like they are made from natural materials, make great country Christmas decorations for log and timber homes.